-Spanish conservatives launched a new political party on Thursday that aims to tap into public discontent over corruption scandals, high unemployment and surging Basque and Catalan separatism.
+Spanish conservatives have launched a new political party that aims to tap into public discontent over corruption scandals, high unemployment and surging Basque and Catalan separatism.

 Leaders of the new party, named Vox, accuse Prime Minister Mariano Rajoy of being soft on separatist movements and breaking his election promise not to raise taxes.

-Regional governments, which account for more than half of total public-sector spending, have resisted calls from Madrid to tighten their belts, however.
-Under Spain’s constitution, the central government has little power to force them to make reductions.
+Regional governments, which account for more than half of total public-sector spending, have resisted calls from Madrid to tighten their belts.
+Under the Spanish Constitution, the central government has little power to force them to make reductions.

-Santiago Abascal Conde, who left Rajoy’s People’s Party in November of last year, said Vox aims to address the “total crisis” that plagues Spain: a “tremendous economic crisis, a serious institutional crisis, a moral and values crisis and a crisis of national unity.”
+Santiago Abascal Conde, who left Rajoy’s People’s Party in November, said Vox aims to address the “total crisis” that plagues Spain: a “tremendous economic crisis, a serious institutional crisis, a moral and values crisis and a crisis of national unity.”

-Polls show that after unemployment, which stands at 26 percent, Spaniards are mainly concerned about corruption.
+Polls show that after unemployment — at 26 percent — Spaniards are mainly concerned about corruption.

 A former People’s Party treasurer, Luis Bárcenas, was jailed last year on charges of money laundering and tax fraud.
 He has testified that he ran a slush fund for the conservative party, fed by cash donations from businessmen.